Armpit blackhead what is that? Well turns out blackheads aren’t only a problem for your face or the tip of your nose.

 It may be tempting, but popping an armpit pimple is not recommended.

-This can increase the chance of the bacteria from the pimple getting deeper in your skin and spreading.
+This can increase the chance of the bacteria from the pimple getting deeper into your skin and spreading.